RadekPudelko/particle.nvim/README.md

 Particle.nvim will check on startup if there is a new version of Particle Workbench and download/extract the new manifest file.

+New project configuration will look into where your Particle Workbench stores device os, compilers and buildscripts and will use the first of each for the default configuration, so these must already be installed to use Particle.nvim.

 ### Compile Commands JSON

 Particle projects are usually split into the device os and user application components.
 Because of this there are 2